 Build the knowledge and skills you’ll need in any career working with people.

 The Education Studies minor will help you understand how people learn and how you can make a difference through teaching, research or advocacy.
+This minor prepares you for an educational career outside of the traditional classroom.
+The coursework and internship experiences will support your individual interests and career plans.

 Prepare to go into social work, counseling, law, higher education or public policy.
 You’ll learn about the current issues and debates in the education field and get ready to tackle injustice.
 Graduate with the confidence to lead and the drive to create a more just, inclusive society.